 All the issues and relevant fixes mentioned above in the ‘Issues with the Closing Water System’ apply to the opening water system.

 All the abovementioned factors in the ‘Closing Water Flow-Rate’ section apply to the bowl opening issues.

 The opening water pressure is essential for the bowl to open.
-Depending on the centrifuge, maintaining the correct opening water pressure is the key to the bowl opening mechanism.
+Maintaining the correct opening water pressure is key to the bowl opening mechanism depending on the centrifuge.

 Operating water is always present in the opening water chamber.
 Over time this water evaporates, which causes mineral deposits around the operating slide.
 These deposits hamper the free movement of the operating slide needed for the sludge ejection cycle.